Article 1 – Subject

 3.4.
 Acceptance of the Proposal by the Client or of the Representation given to GEVERS to perform a Service, or simple payment of an invoice, marks the Client’s acceptance of the Contract, including these General Terms and Conditions.

 4.1.
-GEVERS undertakes to perform the Services conscientiously and properly, in accordance with professional standards and in compliance with the laws and regulations applicable.
+GEVERS undertakes to perform the Services conscientiously and properly, in accordance with professional standards and in compliance with the applicable laws and regulations.

 4.2.
 GEVERS shall provide the Services in accordance with the obligation of confidentiality to which all industrial property consultants are subject.